OFS/ofs.github.io/docs/hw/common/user_guides/oneapi_asp/ug_oneapi_asp.md

 The oneAPI ASP is located in the PR region of the FIM and is accessed through PF/VF Mux.
 Refer to the FIM Reference Manual for your target platforms for more details about PF/VF mapping.

 * Reference FIM for Intel® Agilex® 7 FPGA OFS: VF0 is mapped to PR region and you can create 1 VF when using this FIM.
 Base_x16 FIM has 5 PF's and minimal FIM just 1 PF.
-See [Open FPGA Stack Technical Reference Manual for Intel Agilex FPGA PCIe Attach] for diagram showing PF/VF mapping.
+See [Technical Reference Manual: Open FPGA Stack for Intel® Agilex® PCIe Attach FPGAs](https://ofs.github.io/ofs-2023.3/hw/n6001/reference_manuals/ofs_fim/mnl_fim_ofs_n6001/) for diagram showing PF/VF mapping.

 * Reference FIM for Intel® Stratix 10® FPGA OFS: VF1 is mapped to PR region and you must create 2 VFs when using this FIM.
 This FIM has 1 PF.
-See [Open FPGA Stack Technical Reference Manual] for diagram showing PF/VF mapping.
+See [FIM Technical Reference Manual: Open FPGA Stack for Intel® Stratix 10® PCIe Attach FPGAs](https://ofs.github.io/23-3/hw/d5005/reference_manuals/ofs_fim/mnl_fim_ofs_d5005/) for diagram showing PF/VF mapping.

 - Create a VF using PCIe ID obtained from the output of `fpgainfo fme` (PCIe s\:b\:d.f output)